IndigoUnited/automaton/README.md

             }
         },
         {
             // if you find yourself looking
             // for something a bit more custom,
             // you can just provide a function as the task 'task' : function (opt, next) {
                 // opt is a list of the options
                 // provided to the task

-                console.log('I can do whatever I want',
+                console.log('I can do whatever I want', opt);
-                            ctx,opt);

                 // when the task is done,
                 // you just call next(),